thepaperpilot/NaN/README.md

 > note that you may need to use "python3" if your default is python2.7

-> note that currently the setup script doesn't copy over the non python files correctly, so you'll need to manually move over the font file and images folder
+> note that currently the setup script doesn't copy over the non python files correctly, so you'll need to manually move over the font file and images folder.
+Also its in the wrong folder and ugh I'm just glad it can be used at all

 ## Story